Mozer/wav2lip_extension/README.md

 ## Requirements:
 - CPU or nvidia GPU with 6+ GB VRAM
-- if you have less VRAM or Radeon GPU please use CPU, it is also fast
+- if you have less VRAM or Radeon GPU please use CPU, it is also fast (and turned on by default)

 ## Notes: